 The Black Country Click Start project is jointly led by whg and Accord Group in partnership with 6 local organisations across the Black Country.

 whg is just one of these partners.
-We are working alongside the following partners to deliver the project; Accord, Sandwell Citizens Advice Bureau, Black Country Housing Group, Remploy, Trident, Walsall Adult and Community College, Ashley Community Housing and Wolverhampton Homes.
+We are working alongside the following partners to deliver the project; Accord, Sandwell Citizens Advice Bureau, Black Country Housing Group, Remploy, Walsall Adult and Community College, ACH and Wolverhampton Homes.

 The Black Country Click Start project seeks to provide wraparound support to improve digital and financial inclusion.
 The project specifically targets social housing tenants who will be affected by the rollout of Universal Credit and other aspects of welfare reform, with clear progression routes onto skills and employment provision.

 - Participants in the Black Country have increased skills and confidence to use the internet

 - Participants in the Black Country have improved access to employment, training and volunteering opportunities

 - Participants in the Black Country have increased skills and ability to manage and save money (including utilising digital tools and information)

 - Participants in the Black Country are able to communicate and connect with others